10 Ways to Nurture Your Relationship (and Get Some Back)

 A relationship cannot survive on its own.
 It needs the care and nurturing of two adults, giving to each other in a way that creates a mutually beneficial connection.
 To foster a deep and loving relationship, there needs to be:

-3. A sense of humor, some fun, and a bit of distraction from the rigors of daily life.
-You can't spend all your free time "working" on your relationship-don't make it a hobby.
+- A sense of humor, some fun, and a bit of distraction from the rigors of daily life.
+You shouldn't spend all your free time "working" on your relationship; don't make it a hobby.
 Discuss what you like to do, where you'd like to go, and how you both like to have fun.
 Then go do it.

-6. Love, intimacy, romance, and sex.
+- Love, intimacy, romance, and sex.
 These are the cornerstones of a loving relationship.
 Being great roommates just won't cut it.
-There has to be the desire to be together as a couple.
+There has to be a desire to be together as a couple.
 You may think the spark has gone, but there are too many ways to rekindle it.
 All you have to do is try.

-7. Sharing goals and dreams that resonate with both of you.
+- Sharing goals and dreams that resonate with both of you.
 We are happier when we are working toward a goal than when we have achieved one.
-Make sure you always have something to look forward to and that you are pursuing it as a couple.
+Make sure you always have something to look forward to and that you pursue it as a couple.

-9. A mutual desire to step outside the box.
+- A mutual desire to step outside the box.
 The tried-and-true is good, but the never- attempted-before may be better.
-Couples who share new experiences together develop a stronger bond.
+Couples that share new experiences together develop a stronger bond.

-10. Being able to admit mistakes and to talk about them.
+- Being able to admit mistakes and to talk about them.
 We all screw up.
-Learning to understand and let go of mistakes that you or your partner make will turn your life around and give you more time for joy.
+Learning to understand and let go of mistakes that you or your partner make will give you more time for joy.

 Just as we need to breathe to survive, your love needs a breath of fresh air to flourish.
 Giving your relationship what it needs to thrive is a truly loving gesture.